How to care for your Bromeliad

 Allow soil to dry 75-100% between waterings.
 When watering, water thoroughly until water comes out of the drainage hole, and then empty excess out of the saucer so that your plant isn’t sitting in water.

-Your Bromeliad prefers normal room temperatures between 60-80 degrees.
+Your bromeliad prefers temperatures between 60-80°F.

 Bromeliads are similar to air plants in that they take in nutrients through their foliage.
 Use a foliar fertilizer spray on your Bromeliad 1-2 times a month during spring and summer.
 You can use a foliar spray made for orchids or air plants.